EviRerank: Adaptive Evidence Construction for Long-Document LLM Reranking: Attention Analysis: Why Block Selection Still Matters

 \subsubsection{Experimental Setup}

 We conduct controlled experiments on 500 query-relevant document pairs sampled from the same development set (MS MARCO) as Section \ref{sec:aggregateHeatmaps}.
 Each document is truncated to 1200 tokens, and segmented into 64-token chunks for analysis.
 The ARAS and PCR metrics are then computed across three representative attention heads previously identified: Layer 1 Head 23, Layer 8 Head 25, and Layer 31 Head 24.
+The figures are shown in Fig.~\ref{fig:ARAS_PCR}.

 To simulate long irrelevant contexts, we insert 800 to 1800 noise tokens either before or after the relevant document content, allowing us to test attention stability under varying noise levels.